A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Introduction

-Recently, some groups have already studied the host galaxies of CL-AGNs. \cite{2019ApJ...876...75C} characterized the host galaxies of four faded CL-AGNs using the broadband optical imaging and suggested that the hosts of CL-AGNs are predominantly disturbed or merging galaxies, and lie in the ``blue cloud" along with the non-changing-look AGNs (NCL-AGNs) hosts in the color-magnitude diagram.
+Recently, some groups have already studied the host galaxies of CL-AGNs. \cite{2019ApJ...876...75C} characterized the host galaxies of four faded CL-AGNs using the broadband optical imaging, and suggested that the hosts of CL-AGNs are predominantly disturbed or merging galaxies that lie in the ``blue cloud" along with the non-changing-look AGN (NCL-AGN) hosts in the color-magnitude diagram.
 For the first time, \cite{2019MNRAS.486..123R} studied the central region of the host galaxy of CL-AGN Mrk 590 by using high spatial resolution optical and near-infrared integral field unit (IFU) spectroscopy.
 They found that the average stellar population age is $>$ 5 Gyr in the central 10 arcsec, while $<$ 5 Gyr at larger radii (r $>$ 5 arcsec).
-Mrk 590 also has an $\rm {H\alpha}$ ring which shows a younger stellar population with an average age of 1-2 Gyr, and the gas dynamics suggested a complex balance between the gas inflow and outflow in the central region. \cite{2020arXiv200811336Y} identified five CL-AGNs in MaNGA survey and cross-matched them with the GALEX-SDSS-WISE Legacy Catalogue (GSWLC) to obtain their global star-formation rates (SFRs) and stellar masses.
+Mrk 590 also has an $\rm {H\alpha}$ ring which shows a younger stellar population with an average age of 1-2 Gyr, and the gas dynamics suggest a complex balance between the gas inflow and outflow in the central region. \cite{2020MNRAS.498.3985Y} identified five CL-AGNs in the MaNGA survey and cross-matched them with the GALEX-SDSS-WISE Legacy Catalog (GSWLC) to obtain their global star-formation rates (SFRs) and stellar masses.
 They found that most CL-AGNs do possess pseudo-bulge features and reside in the star-formation main sequence (SFMS), similar to the MaNGA NCL-AGNs.
 In a recent work, \cite{2021ApJ...907L..21D} showed that the CL-AGN hosts are mainly located in the green valley.
-All these results indicate that there may exist a potential link between the host environment of CL-AGNs and their changing-look phenomenon.
-While these studies suggest that the host galaxy properties can be the key to understand the environment that influences the BH growth and provide more insights into CL phenomenon of CL-AGNs, there is no large systematic statistical study of CL-AGN hosts.
-Previous results were mainly based on the image data, and the detailed information of CL-AGN hosts is still unclear.
-The only research with IFU data for a single source (Mrk 590) also lacks statistical significance as one cannot draw strong conclusions from the study of a single object.
+All these results indicate that there may exist a potential link between the host environments of CL-AGNs and their changing-look phenomena.
+While these studies suggest that the host galaxy properties can be the key to understanding the environments that influence the BH growth and provide more insights into CL phenomena of CL-AGNs, there has been no large systematic statistical study of CL-AGN hosts.
+Previous results were mainly based on the image data, and the detailed information about CL-AGN hosts is still unclear.
+The only research with IFU data for a single source (Mrk 590) also lacks statistical significance, as one cannot draw strong conclusions from the study of a single object.
 In addition, the correlation between CL-AGN hosts and their central AGNs has not been studied yet.